Stress Education And Reservation

 For this, a brief consideration of the traditional education system in India would prove useful.

-Traditional Education System in India in general; ensured that:
+The Traditional Education System in India, in general, ensured that:

 a] Careers were not selected based on monetary gains,

-b] Careers were not selected arbitrarily based on idiosyncrasies and whims,
+b] Careers were not selected arbitrarily based on quirks and whims,

 d] All careers ensured income and production from an early age,